 Museum and memorial cabinet of the father of military field surgery are open in the manor house.
 You can also see a pharmacy-museum with the interiors of reception and operating rooms.
 Church-mausoleum with the embalmed body of Pirogov is located nearby.
-Address: Vinnitsa, Pirogov Str., 155.
+Pirogov Street, 155.
 Opening hours: 10:00-17:00, day off - Monday.

 Church of the Virgin Mary.
 The church was built in an unusual style of Tuscan Baroque.
 The church was closed by Soviet authorities, first in 1931, and then, after a revival during the Second World War, it was closed again in 1961.
-Today the church belongs to the Catholic community of the city.
-Address: Vinnitsa, Sobornaya Str., 12.
+Today, it belongs to the Catholic community.
+Sobornaya Street, 12.

 Cathedral of the Transfiguration.
 The cathedral was built in the 18th century.
 In 1832, it was transferred to the Orthodox clergy and consecrated as an Orthodox church.
 Prior to 1991, the building was used as a hall of organ music.
-Today it belongs to the Moscow Patriarchate.
-Address: Vinnitsa, Sobornaya Str., 21.
+Today, it belongs to the Moscow Patriarchate.
+Sobornaya Street, 21.

 St Nicholas Church.
 The wooden church of St. Nicholas with a bell tower standing on the impressive stone foundation is one of the best examples of Podolia wooden folk architecture school.
 In Soviet times, the building housed a museum.
-In 1970 the church was restored.
-Address: Vinnitsa, Mayakovsky Str., 6.
+In 1970, the church was restored.
+Mayakovsky Street, 6.

-- The Arch in Gorky park is another symbol of the city;
+- The Arch in Gorky park is one of the symbols of the city;

 - Gymnasium for girls, 1910, now school #2;

-- Professional school, 1890, now the building of University of trade and economics (Sobornaya Str., 87);
+- Professional school, 1890, now the building of University of trade and economics (Sobornaya Street, 87);

 - Jerusalemka - the old Jewish quarter not far from the current center of the city;